Special Educational Needs and Disability

 Children on the SEN register who do not qualify for a statement/EHC plan are now deemed to be requiring 'SEN support'; the terms 'School Action' and 'School Action Plus' are no longer required.
 Instead, Cuerden Church School use intervention logs rather than IEPs to closely match work with children's ability levels.
 These are used on a day-to-day basis in class and monitored with the SENCO half-termly.
 These are shared with parents regularly.
 Some children that may previously have been School Action + will now have a 'passport'.
 This, alongside an intervention log, means that we can track children with the most need and deliver tailored intervention strategies and work collaboratively with speech services, the educational psychologist, occupational therapists, physiotherapists, IDSS and the school nurse.

-Cuerden Church School is a relatively new, one-level building.
+Cuerden Church School is 12 year old, one-level building.
 Our school has 7 classes; intake number 30.